wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

 ???
 Warning "If you are migrating from IS 5.10.0 or above"
     If you have migrated from IS 5.10.0 or above, ensure that the `IdentityMgtEventListener` parameter with the `orderId=50` is set to `false` and that the identity listeners with `orderId=95` and `orderId=97` are set to `true` in the `<IS_HOME>/repository/conf/deployment.toml` file.

-    Note: You can skip this step if there are no entries for `event.default_listener.xxx` in the `deployment.toml` file.
+    You can skip this step if there are no entries for the `event.default_listener.xxx` parameter in the `deployment.toml` file.

     ``` java
     [event.default_listener.identity_mgt]